shreydd/namaste-react/readme.md

 ### Why didn't the search bar work during the session?
 The search results was updating the `restaurantList` variable which was being used to search for a list of restaurants for the searched text.
 This would result in a wrong implementation where we will be searching a restaurant in an already filtered list.

+In this implementation the search bar works and trims out whitespaces on the either sides of a text input.
+It also checks for null values and presents the total available list of restaurants.

+Live link for working demo: https://lesson5-nr.netlify.app/ Feel free to leave a comment if something is not right: https://github.com/shreydd/namaste-react/pull/1